Sally Gulbrandsen Feltmaker: Her tutorials and techniques are as individual as she is—unique, experimental, and always interesting.

 Keep in mind that should the slipper shrink more than is desired, this can be remedied by removing the shoe from the slipper and by plunging the slipper into very hot water.
 This relaxes the wool.
 Thereafter, stretch the slipper out again.

-Armed with this knowledge you should feel more relaxed about your ability to achieve a good result.
+Armed with this knowledge, you should feel more relaxed about your ability to achieve a good result.

-This project right is really very easy.
+This project done right is really very easy.

-As can be seen in image below, the slipper has shrunk very little but should you want to shrink it further, put it back into the dryer with the shoe still inside and tumble it for a little longer.
+As can be seen in image above, the slipper has shrunk very little but should you want to shrink it further, put it back into the dryer with the shoe still inside and tumble it for a little longer.

-Want to stretch it a little, dampen it and then stretch it to fit the wearer.
+You want to stretch it a little, dampen it and then stretch it to fit the wearer.
 It is however far easier to shrink the wool than it is to stretch it.
 Caution and care are always needed to prevent mishaps from happening.